johnpeart/johnpeart.github.io/_blogpost/2021-05-01-eurovision-first-listens.md

 This year, I've listened to the entries in the order they appear on the [official Eurovision album](https://music.apple.com/gb/album/eurovision-song-contest-rotterdam-2021/1560995557).
 They are presented in alphabetical order, below.

 So let’s hop in...

-{% include eurovision.html %}

-## Summing up

-Phew!
-That was a wild ride.
-39 entries later, I think it would be nice to take a trip to [Valletta](https://www.visitmalta.com/en/valletta) in 2022; don't you?